syncfusion-content/maui-docs/MAUI/NumericEntry/UpDown-Button.md

 ## Auto reverse in SfNumericEntry

-Auto-reverse in numeric up-down buttons allows the control to automatically switch direction when reaching its `minimum` or `maximum` value.
+Auto-reverse in `NumericEntry` allows the control to automatically switch direction when reaching its `minimum` or `maximum` value.
 When incrementing, it starts at the `minimum` and progresses to the `maximum,` and conversely.

 N> The default value of this property is `false.`
 {% tabs %}